evildvl/vue-ics/README.md

 }
 ```

-Parameters:
+### Parameters

-{string} freq - Required.
+`freq` *string* - Required.
 The frequency of event recurrence.
 Can be DAILY, WEEKLY, MONTHLY, or YEARLY.

-{string | number | Date} until - date stringA date string representing the date on which to end repitition.
-Must be friendly to Date()
+`until` *string | number | Date* - A date string representing the date on which to end repetition.
+Date must match `Date() format.

-{number} interval - The interval of freq to recur at.
-For example, if freq is WEEKLY and interval is 2, the event will repeat every 2 weeks
+`interval` *number* - The interval of freq to recurr at.
+For example, if freq is `WEEKLY` and interval is `2`, the event will repeat every 2 weeks

-{array} byday - Which days of the week the event is to occur.
+`byday` *array* - Which days of the week the event is to occur.
 An array containing any of SU, MO, TU, WE, TH, FR, SA

 ## Remove all events from the calendar